SFU-CMPT-201/a8-pub/README.md

 ## Task 1: Internal Commands and SIGINT

-The second task is to implement a shell prompt and some internal commands.
+The second task is to implement some internal commands.

 * Your shell should implement a few internal commands described below.
 Internal commands are built-in commands of the shell itself, as opposed to a separate program that is executed.
 You